Warparty92/RDR2SS/README.md

 # Is this stable?
 From some personal testing, it works well on my end.\
 I'll keep an eye on the issues to determine what needs fixing
-# This is an inital release and is not refined!

 # How to use?
 1: Install exe and run\